O2eg/db_converter/README.md

 `db_convertrer` works in the following modes:

-* **List** all target databases according `--db-name` mask if `--list` key is specified
+* **List** all target databases according `--db-name` mask if the `--list` key is specified

 * **Perform deployment** - deploy specified `packet` to the target database `--db-name`

-* **Perform force deployment** - forced deployment if `--force` key is specified - ignore the difference between hashes of `packet` at the time of repeated execution and at the time of first launch
+* **Perform force deployment** - forced deployment if the `--force` key is specified - ignore the difference between hashes of `packet` at the time of repeated execution and at the time of first launch

-* **Perform sequential deployment** if `--seq` key is specified, then parallel execution is disabled (if several databases are specified) and all databases are processed sequentially according to the specified list.
+* **Perform sequential deployment** if the `--seq` key is specified, then parallel execution is disabled (if several databases are specified) and all databases are processed sequentially according to the specified list.
 Several databases can be processed in parallel, the possibility of parallelizing the conversion of one database does not make sense.

-* **Check** packet status - display `packet` status if `--status` key is specified
+* **Check** packet status - display `packet` status if the `--status` key is specified

 * **Wipe** packet deployment history if the `--wipe` key is specified